 Which would be supported by lines like these:

 John (to his zombified family): Now I don't know what's gotten into you sick, crazy bastards. [...]
 Probably just a fever.
 Jack, be kind to your mother.
 Abigail, teach the boy right from wrong.
 Stop biting chunks outta people!

 Take That, Scrappy!: Any players who hated Herbert Moon and Harold Macdougal will be pleased when both of them are uncermoniously and viciously killed by zombies while John does nothing to help them, with the latter even being killed by a zombified Nastas.

-That One Sidequest: There's one achievement that requires you to headshot 5 zombies in a row with the sniper rifle, without using Deadeye.
+That One Sidequest: There's one challenge that requires you to headshot 5 zombies in 10 seconds with the sniper rifle, without using Deadeye.
 It's ridiculously difficult to do this conventionally, because as soon as you pop the first one in a group, the rest will charge or stagger toward you with their heads bobbing all over the place, and the sniper rifle's aiming mechanic isn't the greatest.
 A better way to do it is to get into melee range with the sniper rifle equipped, and perform 5 executions.

 Or just hide on top of Fort Mercer.

 You can also go the middle of Jorge's Gap and attempt the achievement from the cliffs there as the gap is teeming with zombies.